GORILLA HABITUATION

 – 3 additional groups were habituated and opened up for gorilla trekking in Uganda.

-– 5 habituated groups disintegrated or disappeared
+– 5 gorilla habituated groups disintegrated or disappeared

 In the Virungas: 3 gorilla research groups, 13 gorilla tourist groups In Bwindi: 1 research group, 4 tourist groups